ARDG-NRAO/libra-containers/README.md

 |8.0|kokkos_ARCH_PASCAL61|GTX10X0|
 |8.0|kokkos_ARCH_PASCAL60|P100|

-In order to build the LibRA container for development so you can make all your edits before shipping out for testing I prefer the `--sandbox` method.
+In order to build the LibRA container for development so you can make all your edits before shipping out for testing we prefer the `--sandbox` method.
 In order to build a `sandbox` which is essentially a linux container as a local folder, you can run the following.

 ```
 singularity build --sandbox --fakeroot --fix-perms my_container_folder libra-cuda-12.2.0-devel-rockylinux8_readonly.def